World Heritage Sites on West and North-West of Iran

 We want to introduce you the structure that Arthur Upham Pope described it as the anticipating of Taj Mahal.
 Indeed Soltaniyeh Dome is the gemstone of Zanjan.
 It is the biggest historic monument in Iran and the third in the world.

 The historical city of Soltaniyeh was the capital of Mongolian Il-khan dynasty that holds the largest brick dome in the world.
 Dome of Soltaniyeh, a world heritage site is a 50m tall double-shell dome sitting on an octagon-shaped base and is the mausoleum of Il-khan Öljeitü also known as Sultan Muhammad Khodabandeh.
 Khodabandeh originally was a Shaman, changed his religion several times and when he converted to Shi’a Islam he chose the name, Muhammad.

 This beautiful monument has an exquisite architecture inside and outside and mesmerizes you by its huge size and gorgeous detailed decorations.
-Exterior of the dome is covered by turquoise-blue tiles that make it look huge and strong just like the sky.
+The exterior of the dome is covered by turquoise-blue tiles that make it look huge and strong just like the sky.
 Eight slender minarets surround the dome which their functionality is not found yet.
 The light beam that passes through small and big windows on the structure creates a beautiful scene at every time of the day also they function as a light clock.

-Sultan Muhammad wanted to make Soltaniyeh a well-known city in the world so he ordered for a masterpiece to be built.
+Sultan Muhammad wanted to make Soltaniyeh a well-known city in the world so he ordered a masterpiece to be built.